afombravo/2FAST2Q/README.md

 The default running mode is in "Counter" mode, however the user might want to run 2FAST2Q in 'Extract and Counter' mode where features are not aligned to a reference, but *de novo* extracted from the file based on indicated search sequences.

-### 2.1 For starting the non-graphical interface mode:
+## For starting the non-graphical interface mode you always need to append "-c":
 ```bash
 2fast2q -c
 ```